fernandaroeg/darknet_ros_CUDA11.7enabled/installation_guide.md

 - Local Installer for Ubuntu20.04 cross-sbsa (Deb)

-3.3 In terminal go to the package location and install the 3 deb files (runtime library, developer library, and code samples)
+3.3 In terminal go to the package location and install the 3 deb files using dpkg command

 	sudo dpkg -i cudnn-local-repo-ubuntu2004-8.5.0.96_1.0-1_arm64.deb